curl/everything-curl/sourcecode.md

 # The source code

-The source code is of course the actual engine parts of this project.
+The source code is, of course, the actual engine parts of this project.
 After all, it is a software project.

 curl and libcurl are written in C.